tandrasfay/recent-quakes/README.md

 Start simple, keep the data isolated/separate from the source code, and remember that the goal is to make it reproducible by someone else.

+**The duty of the Data Curator is to write a new version of the code that reproduces the same output as the old version of the code, but using the new data source.** Note, it may *not* be possible to do that exactly if the new data and the old data are substantially different, but hopefully they are exact in content, and differ only in format (CSV vs JSON).

 2) Visualization